SanaHameed2/JavaScript-Assignment-1/README.md

-# 💡 JavaScript Assignment 1 – Mastering Alerts
+💡 JavaScript Assignment 1 – Mastering Alerts

-Welcome!
-This assignment is all about understanding and experimenting with JavaScript alerts in a fun, structured way.
-Explore the folders to see how JavaScript behaves depending on how and where it's written.
+This assignment covers the basics of using JavaScript alert messages.
+It includes simple tasks to understand how `alert()` works and how script placement in HTML affects behavior and execution order.

+📝 About This Assignment
+This assignment helps develop a clear understanding of how JavaScript interacts with HTML through alert boxes.
+Each task demonstrates a different way to trigger alerts and explores how placement of the script tag influences output.

+By completing this assignment, I learned to:

+- Use `alert()` to display messages to the user.
+- Structure basic JavaScript in separate folders.
+- Understand script execution based on placement in HTML.
+- Organize tasks for readability and browser testing.

-## 📁 Folder Overview
+📁 Folder Overview

-### 🔹 `01-basic-alerts/`
+🔹 01-basic-alerts/
-Get started with the very basics.
-This folder contains simple `alert()` examples to warm you up.
+Contains basic `alert()` examples to introduce the concept.

-### 🔹 `02-sequence-alerts/`
+🔹 02-sequence-alerts/
-Here we play with the order of alerts!
-See how multiple alerts line up and how JavaScript executes them.
+Demonstrates how multiple alerts execute in sequence.

-### 🔹 `03-script-placement/`
+🔹 03-script-placement/
-Ever wondered where to place your script tags?
-This folder demonstrates the difference between placing JavaScript in the `<head>` and `<body>` sections.
+Shows the effect of placing scripts in the `<head>` vs `<body>` section.

-## 🚀 How to Use
+🚀 How to Use
-Just open each `index.html` file in your browser and see the magic (or alerts) happen!
+Open each `index.html` file in a web browser.
+The JavaScript code will run automatically, displaying alerts based on how each task is set up.

-## 👩‍💻 Created By
+👩‍💻 Created By
 Sana Hameed
-*JavaScript Enthusiast | Future Web Developer*

----
+*Aspiring Developer | Saylani SMIT | Teacher= Hafsa Nadeem*

+This README provides a complete overview of the JavaScript Alerts Assignment.